robwilliams/cowtown/repair.md

 <p>
 From small tweaks to the dreaded dropped guitar, the good news is that it probably isn't terminal.
 Even broken necks can be repaired as good as new without costing you a fortune.
 Fretwork, body damage, electrics - in fact, almost anything is do-able.</p>
 <p><strong>"The Les Paul is very well..Clearly, when you set a guitar up, it stays set up.
-Many Thanks...Best setup I've ever had - and I've had a fair few!"</strong> - Rob Hedison, guitarist with Steel Monkey.
+Many Thanks...Best setup I've ever had - and I've had a fair few!"</strong> - Rob Hedison, guitarist with <a href="http://www.steel-monkey.com/index.html">Steel Monkey.</a>.
 </p><p>

 <p>